Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 - `<SignupPage>` displays a `<SignupForm>` that is working, we can use this as a slightly more advanced solution/reference for creating forms!

-	Submitting the form adds a user to the database, via the `userService.signup` method.
+	Submitting the form adds a user to the database, via the `signup` function from the `userService`.

-	Note how the `Sign Up` button is disabled using a custom `isFormInvalid` method.
+	Note how the `Sign Up` button is disabled using a custom `isFormInvalid` helper function.

 	After a user signs up, we want to switch to the root route, thus inside of `handleSignup` we are **programmatically** changing the route using `props.history.push('/')`.
 Where did the `history` prop come from?
 Well, each `<Route>` component is passing it's props to our page components, which includes the `history` object; we can verify this using the Chrome React Dev Tools.